 provide immediate energy stability at Starwood’s hotels

 “Energy is one of our largest expenses, and we have chosen Enron to help us properly invest in equipment and programs that will ultimately reduce our energy costs,” said Robert F. Cotter, Starwood’s chief operating officer.
 “Starwood recently spent $1.8 billion to improve the front of house with extensive renovations, new guestroom designs and stunning public areas.
-Today, we’re investing $50 million to reduce energy consumption in our hotels, resulting in a huge cost savings and more environmentally friendly operations.”
+Today, as part of our agreement with Enron, we’re investing significant capital to reduce energy consumption in our hotels, resulting in a huge cost savings and more environmentally friendly operations.”

-According to Cotter, Starwood anticipates that with Enron’s guidance, the company will reduce energy costs by 20 percent over ten years, representing cost savings of $200 million.
-“While conventional wisdom in the hotel industry has always been that you don’t invest dollars where the public won’t see it, in this case our capital investment is transparent to our guests, but clearly has a compelling financial return.”
+According to Cotter, Starwood anticipates that with Enron’s guidance, the company will significantly reduce energy costs over ten years, .
+“While conventional wisdom in the hotel industry has always been that you don’t invest dollars where the public won’t see it, in this case our capital investment is transparent to our guests, but clearly has a compelling financial return and significant environmental benefits.”

-“As the first hospitality company to outsource energy management, Starwood’s foresight gives them a significant cost and efficiency advantage in the extremely competitive hotel industry,” said Lou Pai, chairman and CEO of Enron Energy Services.
+“As the first hospitality company to outsource energy management, Starwood’s foresight gives them immediate and significant cost and efficiency advantage in the extremely competitive hotel industry,” said Lou Pai, chairman and CEO of Enron Energy Services.
 “To ensure stable prices while the electric industry is deregulating, we are providing Starwood the full range of our energy management services including commodity management, energy asset management and project management.”

 Starwood and Enron officials recognize that there are many new technologies that make this the right time to significantly invest in energy consumption in the hotel industry.

 “A decade ago, if we had tried to aggressively conserve energy in our hotels, it would have been very apparent to our guests, and not in a good way,” said Glenn Tuckman, Starwood’s senior vice president of operations.
 “Light bulbs would have taken a few seconds to turn on and would have appeared dim at first; the TV remote control would not have worked properly and the temperature in guest rooms would have been erratic.
-But today, we’re able to embark on a path of massive energy reduction that is totally transparent to our guests, saves our hotels money, and favorably impacts the environment.”
+But today, with Enron, we’re able to embark on a path of massive energy reduction that is totally transparent to our guests, saves our hotels money, and favorably impacts the environment.”

-As part of its ongoing energy consumption campaign, Starwood will begin a major incentive program designed to encourage hotel associates to continually find innovative ways to conserve energy.
+In addition to its energy management program with Enron, and as part of its ongoing energy consumption campaign, Starwood will begin a major incentive program designed to encourage hotel associates to continually find innovative ways to conserve energy.

 “We want every hotel associate to treat our hotels as they would their own home – after all, we all know to turn off lights when we leave a room in our house, but somehow, when it is a hotel, or office building or any other large public space, we just assume it’s someone else’s job to watch energy,” said Tuckman.
 “With more than 55,000 employees, 135 million square feet of real estate throughout North America and approximately 2 million occupied guest rooms each month, a little personal energy conservation will go a very long way.”